chaobrain/braintools/README.md

 ## Ecosystem

-`braintools` is part of our brain simulation ecosystem: https://brainmodeling.readthedocs.io/
+`braintools` is one part of our brain simulation ecosystem: https://brainmodeling.readthedocs.io/

 ## Contributing